-TECH 1110 Technology In Information Age (3 credits) The course covers technology survival skills needed for school, work, and life in our Information Age.
+TECH 1110 Technology in Information Age (3 credits) The course covers technology survival skills needed for school, work, and life in our Information Age.
 Students work for mastery of computer skills needed today for success in academic coursework and tomorrow for the lifelong learning required in the profession.
 Students use today's popular SW package to create real-world documents in word processing, spreadsheets, charting, multimedia presentations, and Web authoring.
 They customize hands-on work to expand knowledge in their own field as they master Web navigation and research and create Web products with value for other classes.
 Students acquire a deeper understanding of technology use, abuse, and its impact on humans living in the ever-changing electronic environment.

-TECH 1999 Prior Learning Credit in Technology (1-12 credits) This course number and prefix indicate award of lower-level undergraduate prior learning credit in computer technology.
+TECH 1999 Prior Learning Credit in Technology (1 - 12 credits) This course number and prefix indicate award of lower-level undergraduate prior learning credit in computer technology.
 This course is repeatable up to 12 credits.
 Prerequisite: approval of director.

-TECH 2000 Computer Technology (3 credits) Students explore the impact of computer technology on life and work in the information age.
+TECH 2000 Computer Technology: Impact and Implications (3 credits) Students explore the impact of computer technology on life and work in the Information Age.
 Students are encouraged to study technology's impact on their area of study/selected profession (life sciences, law, business, the arts, etc.) and interview a successful professional in the field.
-Students examine the physical and psychological benefits are balanced by contrasting findings relating implications of technology's evolution and formulate their own view of a possible future.
-Students create a Web site to showcase their best work.
-Prerequisite: TECH 1110.
+Students examine the physical and psychological implications of technology and based on this examination formulate their own view of a possible future.
+Students create a website to display their best work.
 Prerequisite: TECH 1110.